Vonage/vonage-media-transformers-samples/Unity/opentok/README.md

 Within Xcode go to Product then Build and let it build.

+**Note:** There are two different schemes for the app `holo` and `holosim`.
+Scheme `holo` cannot work when targeting iOS simulator and scheme `holosim` cannot when targeting a real iPhone device.
+Make sure you select a working combination.

 ## Run the app

 Run the app in any iPhone device enabled with the TrueDepth camera.

+**Note:** There are two different schemes for the app `holo` and `holosim`.
+Scheme `holo` cannot work when targeting iOS simulator and scheme `holosim` cannot when targeting a real iPhone device.
+Make sure you select a working combination.